-A copy of the final rules are attached to and published with this final rule determination.
-Their key features are described in section 1.3.
+Copies of the final rules are attached to and published with this final rule determination.
+Its key features are described in section 1.3.

 A.2 Power to make the rule

 The Commission is satisfied that the final rules fall within the subject matter about which the Commission may make rules.